Mat-Su Middle College School

 Before you meet with your college advisor, review the college class schedule to see which Mat-Su College classes you might be interested in taking.

-• Copy of AP or IB exam scores.
+• Copy of AP or IB exam scores (if applicable)

 - Step 8: Register for college classesInstructions for registering for your college classes will be given to you at the conclusion of your college academic advising appointment.